SAE-V: Interpreting Multimodal Models for Enhanced Alignment: Alignment Experiment

 \subsection{Ablation Study}

-\paragraph{Ablation on Models} To prove that \ours{}-based data filter method could generalize to distinct model architectures, we replicate \ours{}-based data filter on Chameleon-7B model and Align-Anything dataset.
-The result (shown in Figure \ref{fig:ablation_models}) demonstrates that although Chameleon-7B performs worse than LLaVA-NeXT-7B on LLaVA-Bench, the \ours{}-based filter method still shows its effectiveness.
-When using a smaller data proportion, the performance is strongly correlated with the data quantity, and thus the differences between methods are minimal.
-However, with a larger data proportion, the \ours{}-based filter method significantly surpasses the random filter, achieving a peak of 52.13 (120\% of the full dataset's performance) with 70\% of the data.
-The largest performance gap is observed in the 50-70\% data range, while the differences converge again as the data proportion approaches 100\%.
+\paragraph{Ablation on Models} To prove that \ours{}-based data filter method could generalize to distinct model architectures, we replicate \ours{}-based data filter on Chameleon-7B and LLaVA-NeXT-Vicuna-13B models with the Align-Anything dataset.
+The result (shown in Figure \ref{fig:chameleon_ablation} (a) and Table \ref{tab:ablation_models}) demonstrates that \ours{}-based filter method still shows its effectiveness regardless of model architecture, sizes, and image encoding methods.

+When using a smaller data proportion, the performance is strongly correlated with the data quantity, and thus, the differences between methods are minimal.
+However, with a larger data proportion, the \ours{}-based filter method significantly surpasses the random filter, achieving a peak of 52.13 (120\% of the performance on full dataset) with 70\% data on Chameleon-7B and 116.67 (104\% of the performance on full dataset) with 40\% data onLLaVA-NeXT-Vicuna-13B.
+The largest performance gap is observed in the 40-80\% data range, while the differences converge again as the data proportion approaches 100\%.
 This proves that \ours{}-based data filter is effective on architectures other than CLIP-based \model{}, and shows its potential to generalize across a wide range of models.

 \paragraph{Ablation on Datasets} We also performed an ablation study on the datasets to be filtered.
 Since the LLaVA-NeXT-7B model is highly capable, most datasets fail to further enhance its multimodal abilities.
-Therefore, we selected the RLAIF-V dataset and the relatively weaker Chameleon-7B model for the dataset ablation study.
-The results (shown in Figure \ref{fig:ablation_datasets}) further confirm that \ours{}-based data filter is working across different datasets.
-Moreover, on RLAIF-V, the cosine similarity filter could achieve a score of 54.23 (125\% of the full dataset's performance) by using only 10\% of the data, demonstrating exceptional efficiency.
+Therefore, we selected the RLAIF-V \citep{yu2024rlaifv} and MMInstruct \citep{liu2024mminstruct} datasets with the relatively weaker Chameleon-7B model for the dataset ablation study.
+The results (shown in Figure \ref{fig:chameleon_ablation} (b) and Figure \ref{fig:chameleon_ablation} (c)) further confirm that \ours{}-based data filter is working across different datasets.
+Moreover, on RLAIF-V, the cosine similarity filter could achieve a score of 54.23 (125\% of the full dataset's performance) by using only 10\% of the data, and on MMInstruct, the cosine similarity filter could achieve a score of 61.2 (117\% of the full dataset's performance) with 60\% data, demonstrating exceptional efficiency.